zaireali649/templates/llm-txt/LLM_TXT_STANDARDS.md

 **Example prompt for optimization**:
 ```
 Read the file at [path/to/file].
-Generate an optimized llm.txt description following this format:
+Generate an optimized llms.txt description following this format:

 "[Brief purpose statement].
 Read this file to understand [3-5 specific concepts/features].
 [When to use/scenarios].
 [Key functions/classes by name].
 [Dependencies and related files]."